mailpile/Mailpile/README.md

    * A shell scripting interface for automation
    * An XML-RPC interface to the search engine
    * A pretty UI on top of said XML-RPC interface
+   * A routine for importing/indexing messages from Thunderbird, Evolution, KMail, Outlook, ... which converts folder structure into tags.

 I am especially interested in help with UI work, I suck at that.

+Also, I do not use Evolution, Outlook etc, or other mailbox formats, so if you want features related to them, patches will speed things up *a lot*.

 Note that Mailpile's emphasis is on *speed* and most of the features above have already basic designs "in my head".
 Chat with me on freenode